alexle/alexle.github.com/posts/training-marathon.markdown

 This uncomfortable feeling happens because your body starts burning fat for energy instead - which causes pain, dizziness, and the urge to stop and cry.

 I usually get a surge of energy and excitement when I'm near my home.
 Just another .75 miles, yes!
 Not this time.
 It felt like a bear jumped on my shoulders.
-The effort it took for each step was incredible, even though my stride length was less than that of a person walking.
+The effort it took for each step was incredible, even though my stride length was less than person walking.
 All the willpower was sapped out of me.

 I described my situation to a co-worker who does triathlons.
 His stance was when doing endurance events, you must *force* yourself to take in carbohydrates, electrolytes, and sugars at regular intervals, even if you aren't hungry or thirsty.
 It takes time to process the fuel, so being proactive will allow the energy to be available when your body needs it.